pourmalek/CovidVisualizedGlobal/README.md

-### Scenario number within component study

-[Names within brackets assigned by this review study.]
+[Names within brackets assigned by this project.]

 #### A00 JOHN
 * S00 = [Not Applicable]